thedark1337/Plug.dj-Scripts/README.md

 ### Info

-This is a repository of misc. scripts I made to work with plug's playlists.
+Note that as of september 28th 2015  [plug.dj][plugdj-url] has shut down.
+This is here as a legacy repository, however the scripts may be adapted to work for other alternate sites as long as licensing is followed.
+I have also shut down plug2youtube.
+Thank you to all the users of  [plug.dj][plugdj-url].

 The script media2file.js supports converting a playlist from [plug.dj][plugdj-url] to a text file in the format of: